By Jessica Norris Granatiero

 Franciacorta, Prosecco or Champagne?

-Franciacorta wine sits under the radar while the country’s more widely produced and value-oriented Prosecco receives more attention.
+Franciacorta sparkling wine sits under the radar while the country’s more widely produced and value-oriented Prosecco receives more attention.
 But there is great sparkling life beyond Prosecco.
 When talking with clients and friends, especially those who want to gift bubbles or virtually celebrate with bubbles, I often discuss Franciacorta.
 It is a great alternative as a “step up” from Prosecco, yet not as pricey as Champagne, which typically starts at $50.

 Italy, like other European countries, has a wine classification system that governs where and how a wine can be made.
 Additionally, as part of this system, an Italian governing body must conduct an analysis to ensure that what the vineyard says is in the bottle actually is.
-The highest level within the quality system is DOCG with DOC right behind it.
+The highest level within the system is DOCG with DOC right behind it.
 (Then there are also IGT and VdT.)
 Prosecco was established as a DOC in 2009.
 Franciacorta started as a DOC in 1967 and was granted its higher DOCG status in 1995, with even more stringent rules released since then.

 Yet, while Franciacorta and Prosecco share the same country, Franciacorta is more similar to Champagne.
 It is made in the same style as Champagne, with a second fermentation in the bottle – sometimes referred to as the metodo classico or méthode champenoise.
 Prosecco’s secondary fermentation is in tank, and then the wine goes into the bottle.
 Prosecco is typically younger and more fruit forward than Franciacorta which ages longer in bottle, some up to five years.

 Franciacorta is made from Chardonnay, Pinot Bianco and Pinot Nero.
 Prosecco is made from mostly the Glera grape.
-Champagne is can be comprised of Chardonnay, Pinot Noir (Pinot Nero in Italian) or Pinot Meunier.
+Champagne can be comprised of Chardonnay, Pinot Noir (Pinot Nero in Italian) or Pinot Meunier.

 Price and Quality

-Lastly, Franciacorta, whether Brut, Saten, Rosé and Millesimato, is a great food partner.
+Lastly, Franciacorta, whether Brut, Saten, Rosé or Millesimato, is a great food partner.
 Personally, I think sparkling wines with their many style variations are the best to pair with food.
-So, the next time you want to expand and elevate your or your team’s or client’s palate, ask us for some Franciacorta options.
+So, the next time you want to expand and elevate your or your team’s or client’s palate, ask for Franciacorta options.
 Here are some that we are enjoying from Ca’Del Bosco and Mirabella!
 See all Franciacorta wines available.